Kaiseroma/MCU-software-projects/README.md

 - Here, software written for microcontrollers is going to be stored!
-- Note: project named "nucleoporting_prh" must be opened with STM32CubeIDE.
+- Note: project named "nucleoporting_prj" must be opened with STM32CubeIDE.